-Wind insurance, like homeowners insurance, isn't required in Florida by the state, but it's often a requirement of mortgage lenders, particularly if you live in a coastal area.
-Windstorms that accompany hurricanes, along with tropical storms, strong winds and tornadoes, are all hazards for Florida homeowners, so gaining wind insurance is a good consideration to protect your property.
+Like homeowners insurance, wind insurance isn't required by the state of Florida.
+However, it's often required by mortgage lenders, particularly if you live in a coastal area.
+Windstorms that accompany hurricanes, along with tropical storms, strong winds and tornadoes, are all hazards for Florida homeowners, so buying wind insurance can be a smart way to protect your property.

-Insurance companies in Florida area also required by law to give you the option of excluding wind insurance coverage from your homeowners policy if you submit a request in writing.
-This will lower your insurance cost, but we recommend not doing so unless you've found windstorm coverage through another insurance company.
-There's a high risk of significant damage to your home in the case of weather events like hurricane, hail or storms.
+Insurance companies in Florida are also required by law to give you the option of excluding wind insurance coverage from your homeowners policy if you submit a request in writing.
+This will lower your insurance costs, but we recommend not doing so unless you've found windstorm coverage through another insurance company.
+There's a high risk of significant damage to your home due to weather events like hurricanes, hail or storms.

-Homeowners that live in the highest risk areas, called wind-pool areas, may not have windstorm insurance included in their homeowners policies and would have to obtain separate coverage.
+Homeowners who live in the highest-risk areas, called wind-pool areas, may not have windstorm insurance included in their homeowners policies.
+They would have to obtain separate coverage.
 Wind-pool areas include beachfront and coastal properties that are located within 1,500 feet of a major body of water.
-Citizens Insurance, Florida's insurer of last resort, is usually the only company that will provide windstorm insurance coverage in these regions.
+Citizens Insurance, Florida's insurer of last resort, is usually the only company that provides windstorm insurance coverage in these regions.

 Florida also sees other sources of strong wind, such as tornadoes, cyclones and other tropical storms.
 Damages from these events would be covered under the combination of a wind-only insurance policy, or your homeowners insurance policy if it includes wind coverage.

-If your windstorm insurance company charges a wind deductible that applies to nondeclared storms, this can result in significantly higher costs, as you'd be responsible for a larger deductible for a greater number of claims.
+If your windstorm insurance company charges a wind deductible that applies to storms that are not declared, this can result in significantly higher costs, as you would be responsible for a larger deductible for a greater number of claims.
 We recommend you review the deductibles carefully before selecting a Florida wind insurance company.

-Wind insurance rates in Florida will vary depending on where your house is located, whether you purchase coverage as a separate policy, the insurer you choose, your home's value and aspects of how your home is built.
-The cost of wind insurance for an expensive beach house in South Florida, for example, will cost more than the same coverage for a small home that's located away from the coast or farther north.
+Wind insurance rates in Florida may vary depending on where your house is located, whether you purchase coverage as a separate policy, the insurer you choose, your home's value and how your home is built.
+The cost of wind insurance for an expensive beach house in South Florida, for example, will likely cost more than the same coverage for a small home that's located away from the coast or farther north.

-The cost of windstorm insurance from Citizens in Florida similarly will vary according to a number of factors, with your home's location being one of the most significant.
-A $350,000 house in Jacksonville might cost about $900 for windstorm insurance, whereas the same house in Miami could cost over $4,000 to insure.
+Similarly, the cost of windstorm insurance from Citizens in Florida may vary according to a number of factors, with your home's location being one of the most significant.
+Windstorm insurance for a house valued at $350,000 in Jacksonville might cost about $900 per year, while insurance for a house of the same value in Miami could cost more than $4,000 per year.

-Discounts from Florida's wind mitigation program can reduce windstorm insurance by up to 42%.
+Discounts from Florida's wind mitigation program can reduce windstorm insurance significantly.
 In order to qualify for wind mitigation credits, you'll need to have a home inspection by a certified inspector who will check for certain features, such as:

 - Hurricane shutters